MayankVir/voice-controlled-light/README.md

 # voice-controlled-light
-The light is controlled hrough voice via bluetooth
+The light is controlled through voice via bluetooth